 Moral Event Horizon: The AWB crosses this in the eyes of the Confederacy when they attack Lee's inauguration with Uzis in an attempt to kill him, spraying bullets all over the place and killing countless civilians, including Lee's wife Mary.

 This is also a case of Reality Is Unrealistic, because the Confederates are outraged that anyone would try to assassinate a president in such a way and sure that none of their own people would do such a thing, not knowing that in the original timeline John Wilkes Booth would have done just that to Lincoln.
-(Although there were no innocents killed there.
+(Although Booth acted without the sanction of the Confederate government and there were no innocents killed there.
 To be fair that would be hard using a single-shot pistol like Booth did.)

 And that's the point: assassinating a president is bad enough, but it's the deliberate killing of large numbers of innocent civilians in the process that sends the attack clear over into Moral Event Horizon territory.